jasserabdou/Tic-Tac-Toe-Java/README.md

 # Tic-Tac-Toe Game

-This is a simple Java program that implements a two-player Tic-Tac-Toe game using Swing GUI components.
+This is a Java program that implements a two-player Tic-Tac-Toe game using Swing GUI components.

 ## Getting Started